 Connected vs. the real world

-Gen Z has grown up connected and feel comfortable to live in the digital world.
+Gen Z has grown up connected and feel comfortable living in the digital world.
 Stats show that the average time spent interacting in the real world, face to face was around 8 hours per day, for Gen Z this reduces to just over 6.
 Gen Z feel that technology has improved their ability to forge quality human interaction over 40% more than for the same gender 45+.
 Whilst Snapchat filters and the like provide Gen Z with the perfect set of tools to happily live in a world where visual enhancements and improvements to their content are the norms, what you see isn’t always what you get.
 Their trust with celebrities is relatively low and they see social media influencers as more authentic and real, over-indexing by 20% for citing trust as a real consideration when buying a brand online.
 With FMCG brands regularly developing polished brand narratives, values, look and feel, none of this is going to grasp the fleeting attention span of the Gen Zeder.
 Authenticity for this generation is content that looks organic and peer-to-peer generated rather than overly-branded.
 Think micro-influencer, not celebrity influencer.
 Crucially these brands will need to harness the understanding of both these worlds, to be able to effectively communicate to this audience in the digital world whist developing lasting emotive meaning and interactions in the real world.
-This requires developing content that is valued, sharable and original whilst still delivering on the brand message, and all within the ecosystem of the Gen Z world – organic, authentic and real.
+This requires developing content that is valued, sharable and original whilst still delivering on the brand message, and all within the ecosystem of engaging with Gen Z world – organic, authentic and real.

-As an established advertising agency here at Golley Slater we are driven to develop responsible advertising campaigns that can increase our clients' sales, improve their conversions or shape positive behaviour change.
-If you’re interested in knowing more about what’s possible for your advertising or simply want to know more about our extensive approach to campaign planning, we could talk about this all day, but promise not to take up that much time.
+As an established advertising agency here at Golley Slater we are driven to develop responsible advertising campaigns that can increase our clients’ sales, improve their conversions or shape positive behaviour change.
+If you’re interested in knowing more about engaging with Gen Z, what’s possible for your advertising or simply want to know more about our extensive approach to campaign planning, we could talk about this all day, but promise not to take up that much time.